5 Types Of Therapies For Anxiety Disorders

 As the therapy progresses, the therapist may use exercises or homework assignments to help the client learn relaxation techniques or new ways of thinking.

-Biofeedback therapy involves being hooked up to monitors and sensors that monitor bodily functions during counseling.
-During sessions, the therapist may monitor the client's breathing rate, brain waves, heart rate, skin temperature, and blood pressure.
+Biofeedback therapy is a type of therapy involves being hooked up to monitors and sensors that monitor bodily functions during therapy.
+During these sessions, the therapist may monitor the client's breathing rate, brain waves, heart rate, skin temperature, and blood pressure.
 As clients discuss their symptoms or look at certain stimuli, they can watch how their body reacts.

 Allowing clients to see their physical progress may help demonstrate which coping skills are most effective.
-It can also help clients learn to identify signs of stress even when they are not hooked up to the monitors.
+It can also help the client learn to identify signs of stress even when they are not hooked up to the monitors.

 For example, if clients remember how it feels to have a racing heart, they might notice their heart rate speeding up when they begin to feel anxious out in public.